PKD and Employment

 If you feel that you’re being unfairly treated by your employer due to your PKD, check your employer’s grievance procedure.
 This should give guidance on how to raise your concerns.
 If your employer doesn’t have a grievance procedure, put your concerns in a letter.
 State that you wish to raise a grievance and outline the reasons why.
 Your employer should arrange a meeting with you to discuss your concerns in more detail.

-If you think you have been unfairly treated by a recruiting employer or your current employer, you can also lodge your claim with the Employment Tribunal .
-You should usually do this within 3 months of the discrimination taking place but the employment tribunal has discretion to allow claims outside the 3 month timeframe if there are good reasons why you were unable to submit it within 3 months.
-Before submitting a claim you need to engage with ACAS and you will be offered ‘early conciliation’, this is a service offered to try and resolve a dispute before proceedings are issued at the employment tribunal.
+If you think you have been unfairly treated by a recruiting employer or your current employer, you can also lodge your claim with the Employment Tribunal.
+You should usually do this within 3 months of the discrimination taking place but the employment tribunal has discretion to allow claims outside the 3-month timeframe if there are good reasons why you were unable to submit it within 3 months.
+Before submitting a claim you need to engage with ACAS in Britain or the LRA in Northern Ireland and you will be offered ‘early conciliation’ - this is a service offered to try and resolve a dispute before proceedings are issued at the employment tribunal.
 If it is not possible to resolve the dispute during early conciliation then you can proceed to bring a claim in the employment tribunal.

 The Tribunal will hear evidence from you and your employer.
 To find out more about lodging a claim, see the Gov.uk website.

-Again, please seek suitable advice, for example, from your union or ACAS.
+Again, please seek suitable advice, for example, from your union, ACAS in Britain or the LRA in Northern Ireland.
 They can guide you on taking the right steps.

 The coronavirus (COVID-19) pandemic has been a particularly challenging time for those with underlying health conditions.
 It can be helpful to know where you stand in relation to your employment rights.
-During the peak of the pandemic, you will have been advised to “shield” if you fall in the extremely vulnerable group.
-Persons shielding stayed at home and took extra measures to reduce the chance of catching the virus (see gov.uk for more information).
+During periods of full or partial lockdown, you may be advised to “shield” if you fall in the 'clinically extremely vulnerable' group.
+Persons shielding should stay at home and take extra measures to reduce the chance of catching the virus (see gov.uk for more information).

 What should employers do while you’re shielding?